baggolli/Social-Media-App/README.md

 **Why Clean Architecture Was Chosen:**
 Clean Architecture was chosen for this project to ensure maintainability, scalability, and testability.
 Clean Architecture separates the app into distinct layers, each with its own responsibility:

-1. Presentation Layer: Handles UI and user interaction.
+**1. Presentation Layer:** Handles UI and user interaction.
 It contains the ViewModel that communicates with the UseCase to process UI-related logic.

-2. Domain Layer: Contains the business logic.
+**2. Domain Layer:** Contains the business logic.
 It includes the UseCase, which defines the operations the app can perform and calls the Repository to fetch or process data.

-3. Data Layer: Handles data operations, such as interacting with APIs or databases.
+**3. Data Layer:** Handles data operations, such as interacting with APIs or databases.
 It contains the Repository and ApiService for data fetching.

 **Using Clean Architecture ensures:**

-1. Testability: Layers are isolated, making it easy to test each component independently.
+**1. Testability:** Layers are isolated, making it easy to test each component independently.

-2. Maintainability: Code is modular, and changes in one layer don't affect others.
+**2. Maintainability:** Code is modular, and changes in one layer don't affect others.

-3. Scalability: The application can grow without making the codebase unmanageable.
+**3. Scalability:** The application can grow without making the codebase unmanageable.

 # Unit Test Cases